BenjaminBorn/academic-kickstart/content/publication/BEMMN_MicroMacroNews_2021/index.md

 publication: ""
 publication_short: ""

-abstract: "How do firms adjust their expectations as new information arrives?
-The response of forecast errors to news provides useful insights: if firms process news immediately and correctly, news will not predict forecast errors.
-Yet we find that micro news, that is, news regarding firm-specific developments, give rise to negative forecast errors.
-Instead, macro news induce positive forecast errors.
-This implies that expectations overreact to micro news, but underreact to macro news.
-We establish these results for a large survey of German firms and put forward a general equilibrium model with dispersed information and overconfidence to rationalize the evidence.
-In the model, overconfidence raises the output dispersion across firms but dampens aggregate fluctuations. "
+abstract: "How do expectations about the economy adjust to news?
+In this paper, we turn to firm expectations about their production and establish that the type of news matters - firm expectations overreact to micro news but underreact to macro news.
+We obtain these results based on a large survey of firm expectations.
+We define micro news as new information about firm-specific developments, while macro news are surprise innovations to an aggregate indicator.
+In violation of the full-information rational expectation hypothesis, both type of news predict forecast errors.
+But while micro news predict negative forecast errors, macro news predict positive forecast errors.
+We show that a general equilibrium model can rationalize the patters in the data once we assume that firms suffer from ``island illusion''."

 # Summary.
 An optional shortened abstract.
 summary: ""